Let’s talk about how a website works before getting into the nitty gritty of front-end vs back-end web development.

 - Is capable of integrating multiple data sources into a single system

 - Understands data migration, scripting, and transformation

 - Is able to set up and maintain backups

-- Understands versioning
+- Understands versioning and business logic

 - Understands session management